vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/install_kubernetes.rst

         10.5.1.101

-Deploy Kubernetes
+Playbook execution
 ===================

-Run either of the following commands, where ``-i <inventory>`` denotes the file path of the user specified inventory:
+Run either of the following playbooks, where ``-i <inventory>`` denotes the file path of the user specified inventory:

     1. ::